HackYourFuture/JavaScript3/Week1/MAKEME.md

 This application does 2 things:

 1. It makes connection to the GitHub API and retrieves all the repositories found in the [HackYourFuture account](https://www.github.com/hackyourfuture).
-2. It displays those repositories in an alphabetically-oreded list.
+2. It displays those repositories in an alphabetically-ordered list.
 When a user clicks on any of the repository names it will show more details about it.

 ### Getting an overview